-Wearable art that knows no seasons
+The elegant Nyonya kebaya – wearable art that knows no seasons

-As far as I could recall, my grandmother showed all signs of Peranakan heritage – she spoke fluent Malay, tied her hair in a bun and wore the traditional baju kedah – a round-neck floral blouse worn with a colourful batik sarong.
-She loved sambal belacan.
+As far as I could recall, Granny showed all signs of Peranakan heritage – she spoke fluent Malay, tied her hair in a bun and wore the traditional baju Kedah – a round-neck floral blouse worn with a colourful batik sarong.
 The buttons of her blouses were sometimes made from the Malaya-era five cent silver coins with the portrait of Queen Victoria.
-Like most Nyonya women, my grandmother was resourceful despite her petite stature, and saw to it that all her six children were never left hungry during the Japanese Occupation.
-It was from grandma that my mother inherited her Peranakan habits.
+She loved sambal belacan as well.

-Besides the food and language, another interesting feature of nyonya culture is the baju kebaya.
+Besides the food and language, another interesting feature of Nyonya culture is the baju kebaya.
 As each outfit is hand made with great skill using the best materials, Nyonya kebayas can be described as traditional haute couture.
 The intricate embroidery is equivalent to the best Venetian lacework.
-The pièce de résistance is a delicate needlework technique called tebuk lubang (literally to punch holes).
+The pièce de résistance is a delicate needlework technique called ”tebuk lubang” (literally to punch holes).
 This involves sewing the outlines of a floral motif on the fabric and cutting away the inside.
-When done correctly, the end result is a fine lace-like embroidery on the collar, lapels, cuffs and hem and the two triangular front panels which drape over the hips, known as the lapik.
+When done correctly, the end result is a fine lace-like embroidery on the collar, lapels, cuffs and hem and the two triangular front panels which drape over the hips, known as the “lapik”.
 The choice material used is usually kasar rubia (voile).
 Other materials suitable for making the kebaya blouse include muslin, silk and georgette although these look less impressive.
 As the kebaya top looks rather transparent, it is usually worn over a camisole.

 A Nyonya dame caught wearing a kebaya without the essential accessories is instantly doomed.
-Accessorising includes the kerongsang (ornamental brooches usually consisting of intan set in suasa, an alloy of gold and copper), silver belt, beaded slippers, necklace, earrings, bracelets, bangles, rings, anklets and a few hairpins) in her carefully coiffed hair.
+Accessorising includes the kerongsang (ornamental brooches usually consisting of intan (diamond) set in suasa, an alloy of gold and copper), silver belt, beaded slippers, necklace, earrings, bracelets, bangles, rings, anklets and a few hairpins) in her carefully coiffed hair.
 Nothing is left to chance and all accessories must match to perfection.

-Writter and photographed by Adrian Cheah
+Written by and photographed by Adrian Cheah

 © All rights reserved